People Were Driving Way Too Fast So This Dancing Six-Year-Old Mini 'Cop' Stepped In

 The video is around 2 minutes long and shows Solomon’s already iconic dance moves, including the robot, but Solomon is sure to use his arm and hand signals whenever a car drives by.
 And of course, he always waves.

+But Solomon’s hard work out there isn’t just for fun, Daniels says.
+The family does want to encourage people to slow down in the neighborhood.
+“The cars go very fast — sometimes the drivers don’t stop at stop signs.
+It’s really dangerous,” Daniels says.

+Sadly, it’s actually because of an accident that the Daniels family lost their puppy four years ago.
+When they lived on an even busier street, the dog ran out into the street and was run over by a car. “[Solomon] was really sad about it,” Daniels says.

-It looks like Volunteer Officer Solomon is definitely doing some great work in the neighborhood.
+The family recently got a new dog — and it looks like Volunteer Officer Solomon is doing some seriously important work in the neighborhood.
+“Cars were actually slowing down,” Daniels says.
+“Some of them were rolling their windows down and saying, ‘good job, Solomon.'”